open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 containing the extracted value, which can be a `SpanContext`, `CorrelationContext` or another cross-cutting concern context.

-If the extracted value is a `SpanContext`, its `IsRemote` property MUST be set to true.

 ## HTTPText Propagator

 `HTTPTextPropagator` performs the injection and extraction of a cross-cutting concern